isblab/pickET/docs/input_for_s1.md

 <br/>

     neighborhood_size: 5
 We recommend using the `neighborhood_size: 5` for picking particles from tomograms.
-This corresponds to a neighborhood of $5*5*5$ voxels around a given voxel.
+This corresponds to a neighborhood of $5 \times 5 \times 5$ voxels around a given voxel.

     max_num_neighborhoods_for_fitting: 100_000_000
-This parameter specifies the number of voxel neighborhoods to be used to fit the clustering algorithm.
-Reducing this number will reduce the computational power required, but will come at the cost of performance.
-On the contrary, increasing this number might require more computing power and may result in better segmentations.
+This parameter specifies the number of voxel neighborhoods for fitting the clustering algorithm.
+Reducing this number will reduce the computational memory/time, but will come at the cost of accuracy.
+On the contrary, increasing this number will increase the time/memory but may result in better segmentations.

+We recommend users to optimize this number according to the computing time and GPU memory available.
+This number needs to be optimized only once for a computing node.
+Once optimized, the same can be used for all datasets that will be processed using PickET on that computing node in the future.

 *Note: The number of neighborhoods being used in a run is shown in the terminal output for the run.
 It will be shown as `Features array of shape: (<num_neighborhoods_being_used>, <num_features_extracted>)` in the terminal output.*

-We recommend users to optimize this number according to the computing and GPU memory available.
-This number needs to be optimized only once for a computing node.
-Once optimized, the same can be used for all datasets that will be processed using PickET on that computing node in the future.

     feature_extraction_params:
     [